 Since I finally had success with the last baked oatmeal, I decided to give it a shot with pumpkin.
-This recipe is a little different than the last because I didn’t have any yogurt on hand.
-It still turned out fantastic and I’ve been enjoying it all week.
+This recipe is a little different than my last baked oatmeal because I didn’t have any yogurt on hand.
+It still turned out fantastic because the puréed pumpkin adds moisture in the same way as the yogurt.
+I’ve been enjoying this Pumpkin Pie Baked Oatmeal all week.
 You can certainly add some yogurt to this and I plan to next time as well.
 Either add 1/2 cup of plain yogurt to the ingredients as listed below, or reduce the milk to one cup and add one cup of yogurt.
 The canned pumpkin puree also adds moisture, which is why the total milk content of this recipe is lower.

 I absolutely loved eating this cold every morning.
 I drizzled some maple syrup on top and then added some milk.
 It was the best oatmeal I’ve had in a while… and since the oats are pretty much baked in a pumpkin pie filling mixture (minus a lot of the fat), it truly does taste like pumpkin pie.
 You can also try topping it with nuts, whipped cream, or raisins.